mwoedlinger/ecsic/README.md

 # ECSIC
-Official code of our upcoming WACV paper "ECSIC: Epipolar Cross Attention for Stereo Image Compression" by Matthias Wödlinger, Jan Kotera, Manuel Keglevic, Jan Xu and Robert Sablatnig.
+Official code of our WACV paper "ECSIC: Epipolar Cross Attention for Stereo Image Compression" by Matthias Wödlinger, Jan Kotera, Manuel Keglevic, Jan Xu and Robert Sablatnig.

 ![image](./assets/001860.png "Qualitative comparison for a sample from the InStereo2k dataset")

-Check out the preprint on **[arxiv](https://arxiv.org/abs/2307.10284)**.
+Check out the paper on **[arxiv](https://arxiv.org/abs/2307.10284)**.

 ## Installation